Hans Jeschonnek: Death

 On 17 August 1943 the USAAF carried out the Schweinfurt–Regensburg mission.
 The ball bearing industry was damaged but the Luftwaffe appeared to win a defensive victory.
 Nevertheless, Göring made an abusive phone call to Jeschonnek that afternoon.
 General Meister recalled they also spoke about the coordination of night fighters and anti-aircraft artillery.
-During the day, Meister, as usual, went out with Jeschonnek on a skiff on Goldap lake.
+During the day, Meister, as usual, went out with Jeschonnek on a skiff on Gołdap lake.
 Afterwards, they drank champagne to celebrate Jeschonnek's daughter's birthday before parting company.

 That night, Bomber Command carried out Operation Hydra (1943), against facilities at Peenemünde on the night of 17–18 August 1943.
 The defences failed, and in the confusion around 100 night fighters were sent to Berlin, in the belief this was the target.
 Bomber Command sent out diversionary raids in the direction of the capital confusing matters further.
 Anti-aircraft defences mistook the large number of fighters for intruders and opened fire.
-12 night fighters were lost—nine of them in action with British bombers and night fighter intruders.
+Twelve night fighters were lost—nine of them in action with British bombers and night fighter intruders.

 Meister reported the results to Jeschonnek in the morning; Jeschonnek received it quietly.
 Meister then departed for a conference at which Jeschonnek did not appear.
 Jeschonnek's adjutant was holding breakfast for him, and another officer also wished to make a report to him directly.
 A secretary called Jeschonnek's office; he answered and promised to come immediately.
 When Jeschonnek failed to arrive his adjutant went to look for him, but found him dead with a pistol at his side.
 According to the adjutant, he did not hear the shot, despite being only 10 m from Jeschonnek's office.
 A note was found which read, "I can no longer work together with the Reichsmarschall.
 Long live the Führer!"
 A second note was found nearby, excluding Ulrich Diesing and Bernd von Brauchitsch from the funeral.
 Jeschonnek left behind a memorandum, addressed ostensibly to Hitler, in which he called for a change in leadership of the Luftwaffe.
 Göring confiscated the memo, convinced that Jeschonnek had been working against him.